Inflamed hair follicles from scalp infections.

 Our hair follicles are situated across three levels of skin – the epidermis or the most superficial layer, the dermis or the middle layer where collagen matrix and tiny blood vessels lie, and the subcutaneous fat.
 Scalp infections in any of these layers can affect delicate hair follicles and disrupt their function.

 A doctor will need to examine your scalp closely and consider taking skin scrapings for a definitive diagnosis, though this is rarely required.
 Using high-powered magnification to characterise the rash can be helpful.

 Types Of Scalp Infection

 Folliculitis is a scalp infection of the hair follicle that is similar to a pimple.
 Sebum and dirt gets trapped in the pore and bacteria flourish, causing inflammation.
 This can be seen as redness surrounding the hair follicle, sometimes causing itching or pain.
 Folliculitis can also be associated with pus discharge.
-Sufficient inflammation may cause scarring that can permanently damage the architecture of the hair follicles, leading to hair loss.
+Sufficient inflammation may cause scarring that can permanently damage the architecture of the hair follicles, leading to male hair loss and female hair loss.

 How do I treat folliculitis?